ctuning/ck-quantum/module/challenge.vqe/README.md

 It is expected to contain only one top-level function.
 If you need more, please define them within the top-level one.

+**TODO:** The ansatz plugin is vendor-specific.
+We will shortly provide IBM- and Rigetti-specific circuit templates.

 #### Visualize the ansatz circuit (use your favourite image viewer instead of `display`)